probedock/probedock-rspec/README.md

 end
 ```

-The next time you run your test suite, the RSpec probe will send the results to your Probe Dock server.
+The next time you run your test suite, the RSpec probe will send the results to your ProbeDock server.

 ## Contributing